FooSoft/vfs/README.md

 Hopefully this brief walkthrough of the system helped illustrate the basic concepts behind how VFS works.
 At its core, it is a fundamentally simple system, the workings of which can be examined with any file browser and text editor.
 I encourage those interested in this utility to follow this walkthrough and to ask me any questions they may have.

+## Limitations ##

+There are a few lingering limitations of the system in its current state.
+While the architecture supports their inclusion into a future version, I have not yet gotten around to taking care of this "laundry list" of items:

+*   Add support for file linking
+*   Further reduce data duplication when:
+    +   File is renamed
+    +   File attributes are modified
+*   Compress shadowed files
+*   Support for Mac OS X